Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation: Fundamentals of RIS Hardware

 \subsubsection{RIS Array Simulation}

-Before the fabrication and measurement, the radiation performance of the designed RIS can be evaluated through the finite element method (FEM) using the 3D high-frequency structure simulation software (HFSS), with precise electromagnetic characteristics including mutual coupling.
+Before the fabrication and measurement, the radiation performance of the designed RIS can be evaluated through the full-wave simulation based on the finite element method (FEM), which captures precise \ac{em} characteristics including mutual coupling.
 For this design, the RIS is composed of 400 unit elements in a 20 × 20 configuration, as demonstrated in Fig.~\ref{fig_RISconfi}.
-The simulation of the RIS with 400 elements and an incident horn antenna has almost reached the computation limit of the workstation with 256G RAM.
+The simulation of the RIS with 400 elements and an incident horn antenna has almost reached the computation limit of the workstation with \unit[256]{GB} RAM.
 Fig.~\ref{fig_RISsim} illustrates a sample of the simulated 3D radiation pattern along with the RIS and in a polar plot.
-It should be noted that different radiation patterns can be achieved by varying the signal frequency, incident angle, RIS beamforming, and the distance between RIS and the incident horn antenna.
-However, the mutual coupling parameters, as will be shown in Section~\ref{sec_MCEva}, are independent of these system setups and only depend on the physical characteristics of the RIS antennas.
-Therefore, the simulated radiation patterns under different system setups can be utilized to train the model parameters of the mutual coupling as we cannot measure it directly.
+It should be noted that different radiation patterns can be achieved by varying the signal incident angle, RIS beamforming, and the distance between RIS and the incident horn antenna.
+However, the mutual coupling parameters, as will be shown in Section~\ref{sec_MCChanModel}, are independent of these system setups and only depend on the physical layout of RIS reflecting elements.
+Therefore, the simulated radiation patterns under different system setups can be utilized to train and test the model parameters of the mutual coupling, since it is unable to measure them directly.